dgaydukov/cert-spring5/files/spring5.md

 ###### Http security

+antMatcher(String antPattern) - Allows configuring the HttpSecurity to only be invoked when matching the provided ant pattern. mvcMatcher(String mvcPattern) - Allows configuring the HttpSecurity to only be invoked when matching the provided Spring MVC pattern.

+Generally mvcMatcher is more secure than an antMatcher.
+As an example: antMatchers("/secured") matches only the exact /secured URL mvcMatchers("/secured") matches /secured as well as /secured/, /secured.html, /secured.xyz

 Servlet has a concept of filters, where each request first goes through a list of filters One of the filter is `DelegatingFilterProxy` - it build a link between servlet lifecycly and app context, by including filters from context to servlet
 Internally it uses `FilterChainProxy` that internally has a list of `SecurityFilterChain`.